|Event:||UFC 101: Declaration|

 |Date:||Sat., Aug.
 8, 2009|

 UFC 101 is officially in the books.
-‘Declaration’-led card took place at the Wachovia Center in Philadelphia, Pennsylvania, 13 years ago.
-The eleven-fight-event featured some great fights and a bunch of nice finishes, punctuated by B.J.
+‘Declaration’-led card took place at the Wachovia Center in Philadelphia, Pennsylvania, 14 years ago.
+The eleven-fight-event featured some nice scraps and a few of nice finishes, punctuated by B.J.
 Penn’s Submission (Rear-Naked Choke) victory over Kenny Florian.
 In the co-main event, Anderson Silva defeated Forrest Griffin in round 1 by KO (Punch).

 UFC 101 bonus awards